Seminar in Ingolstadt Application from May 01 - Jul 15

 StudyCheck2024

-KU students and alumni have voted for their University to be Germany's most popular university in the 2024 ranking of the online portal StudyCheck.
-This is the thirdtime in a row, as KU was also voted the most popular university in 2021 and 2022.
-The ranking was based on over 78,000 evaluations for more than 500 higher education institutions and universities.
-97 percent of students questioned for the ranking would recommend studying at the KU to others.
+KU students and alumni voted it Germany's most popular university for the third time in the 2024 ranking (in addition to 2021 and 2022) of the online portal StudyCheck.
+This ranking is based on more than 70,000 submitted evaluations for over 500 higher education institutions and universities.
+97 percent of those students who participated in the ranking would recommend studying at the KU to others.

-"There is no better praise for a university than almost 100 percent of students and alumni agreeing: I can only recommend studying at the KU!
-That is why we are very pleased with the ranking’s outcome, because it expresses the high level of satisfaction of our students," says KU President Prof. Dr. Gabriele Gien.
+"Surely there is no better praise for a university than almost 100 percent of students and alumni agreeing: I can only recommend studying at the KU!
+This is why we are very pleased with the ranking’s outcome, because it expresses the high level of satisfaction of our students", says KU President Prof. Dr. Gabriele Gien.

 More ranking results